Niall Horan recalls last conversation with ‘brother’ Liam Payne

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-Niall Horan has shared a fresh tribute to his late One Direction bandmate Liam Payne, reflecting on their recent meeting just two weeks ago.
+Niall Horan has shared a personal tribute to his late One Direction bandmate Liam Payne, reflecting on their meeting just weeks before the singer’s death.

 “I’m absolutely devastated about the passing of my amazing friend, Liam,” Horan, 31, wrote.
 “It just doesn’t feel real.